 members of the Universal House of Justice for consultations in the Council Chamber.
 These discussions, which he had requested, lasted just under two hours and dealt both with issues affecting global peace and important development challenges facing the Seychelles.
 They were marked by a spirit of candor and great cordiality.

-186.2 Highly gratifying, too, was the presence at the World Center of His Excellency’s wife, Sarah, their young daughter, Ella, and Mrs. René’s parents, Mr. and Mrs. Abdul Rahman Zarqani.
+186.2 Highly gratifying, too, was the presence at the World Center of His Excellency’s wife, Sarah, their young daughter, Ella, and Mrs. René’s parents, Mr. and Mrs. ‘Abdu’l Rahman Zarqani.
 The First Lady and her parents are Bahá’ís, and Mr. Zarqani is a Knight of Bahá’u’lláh for the Seychelles islands.

 186.3 During the course of the two days spent at the World Center, the presidential party was able to visit the Shrines of both Bahá’u’lláh and the Báb, as well as several other Bahá’í Holy Places.
 On the first evening, a formal dinner was offered in His Excellency’s honor in the Banquet Hall of the Seat of the House of Justice.
 In addition to our guests, who included the Mayor of Haifa and his wife, the dinner was graced by the presence of the Hands of the Cause of God Amatu’l-Bahá Rúḥíyyih Khánum and Mr. ‘Alí-Akbar Furútan.
 On this occasion, as throughout the visit, President René expressed a lively appreciation of the relevance of the Bahá’í Teachings and of the contribution that the Seychellois Bahá’í community is making to his country.